Galdo89/Pelagic-trawl-in-the-Black-Sea/README.md

 If you use this repository or the scripts code in your research, please cite our work as follows:

-Taner Yıldız1, Nurdan Cömert, Adriano Mancini, Alessandro Galdelli, Anna Nora Tasetti "Characterizing pelagic trawl partnerships using coordination metrics and behavior classification in the Black Sea", 2025
+Taner Yıldız1, Nurdan Cömert, Adriano Mancini, Alessandro Galdelli, Anna Nora Tassetti "Characterizing pelagic trawl partnerships using coordination metrics and behavior classification in the Black Sea", 2025